Flutterwave/Node-v3/documentation/transfers.md

 ```

 ## Create bulk transfer
-This describes how to initiate a bulk transfer
+This section describes how to initiate a bulk transfer.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');